Splines-Based Feature Importance in Kolmogorov-Arnold Networks: A Framework for Supervised Tabular Data Dimensionality Reduction: Abstract

 \section{Abstract}

-High-dimensional datasets require effective feature selection to improve predictive performance, interpretability, and robustness.
-We propose and evaluate feature selection methods for tabular datasets based on Kolmogorov-Arnold networks (KANs), which parameterize feature transformations through splines, enabling direct access to interpretable importance measures.
-We introduce four KAN-based selectors (\textit{KAN-L1}, \textit{KAN-L2}, \textit{KAN-SI}, \textit{KAN-KO}) and compare them against classical baselines (LASSO, Random Forest, Mutual Information, SVM-RFE) across multiple classification and regression tabular dataset benchmarks.
-Average (over three retention levels: 20\%, 40\%, and 60\%) F1 scores and $R^2$ score results reveal that KAN-based selectors, particularly \textit{KAN-L2}, \textit{KAN-L1}, \textit{KAN-SI}, and \textit{KAN-KO}, are competitive with and sometimes superior to classical baselines in structured and synthetic datasets.
-However, \textit{KAN-L1} is often too aggressive in regression, removing useful features, while \textit{KAN-L2} underperforms in classification, where simple coefficient shrinkage misses complex feature interactions. \textit{KAN-L2} and \textit{KAN-SI} provide robust performance on noisy regression datasets and heterogeneous datasets, aligning closely with ensemble predictors.
-In classification tasks, KAN selectors such as \textit{KAN-L1}, \textit{KAN-KO}, and \textit{KAN-SI} sometimes surpass the other selectors by eliminating redundancy, particularly in high-dimensional multi-class data.
-Overall, our findings demonstrate that KAN-based feature selection provides a powerful and interpretable alternative to traditional methods, capable of uncovering nonlinear and multivariate feature relevance beyond sparsity or impurity-based measures.
+Feature selection is a key step in many tabular prediction problems, where multiple candidate variables may be redundant, noisy, or weakly informative.
+We investigate feature selection based on Kolmogorov-Arnold Networks (KANs), which parameterize feature transformations with splines and expose per-feature importance scores in a natural way.
+From this idea we derive four KAN-based selection criteria (coefficient norms, gradient-based saliency, and knockout scores) and compare them with standard methods such as LASSO, Random Forest feature importance, Mutual Information, and SVM-RFE on a suite of real and synthetic classification and regression datasets.
+Using average F1 and $R^2$ scores across three feature-retention levels (20\%, 40\%, 60\%), we find that KAN-based selectors are generally competitive with, and sometimes superior to, classical baselines.
+In classification, KAN criteria often match or exceed existing methods on multi-class tasks by removing redundant features and capturing nonlinear interactions.
+In regression, KAN-based scores provide robust performance on noisy and heterogeneous datasets, closely tracking strong ensemble predictors; we also observe characteristic failure modes, such as overly aggressive pruning with an $\ell_1$ criterion.
+Stability and redundancy analyses further show that KAN-based selectors yield reproducible feature subsets across folds while avoiding unnecessary correlation inflation, ensuring reliable and non-redundant variable selection.
+Overall, our findings demonstrate that KAN-based feature selection provides a powerful and interpretable alternative to traditional methods, capable of uncovering nonlinear and multivariate feature relevance beyond sparsity or impurity-based measures.\footnote{The code can be found at \href{https://github.com/AngeClementAkazan/Feature-Selection-Using-KAN}{https://github.com/AngeClementAkazan/Feature-Selection-Using-KAN}}